DeiC-HPC/BitBulldozersLab/Nvidia containers with cotainr/README.md

 - Not sure if all Apex extensions are present in the conda apex installation.
 - Flash-attention tests may be out of date - or the installation does not work 100% correctly.

+- Compatibility between packages may still be an issue as one relies on whatever packages + libraries the conda community provides (e.g., If one needs a certain library + cuda version, that may not be provided by the community).

 ## Results summary

 Installation is easy and `just works`, however, users may run into trouble when trying to add pip packages.
 Furthermore, there may be issues with apex and flash-attention as I simply cannot run the tests & examples without errors due to out of date repositories.

 -----------------------------------------------------------